can dogs eat cat food

 What to Do If Your Dog Eats Cat Food Accidentally

 If your dog happens to eat cat food, it's important to know how to handle the situation effectively to minimize any potential health risks.
+On a similar note, can humans eat cat food is another intriguing question related to cat food’s safety.
 Here’s a step-by-step guide on what to do if this occurs:

 1. Monitor for Symptoms